You may be wondering why cats come to you when you whistle.

-Cats are very curious creatures, and a slight sound will make them be inquisitive.
+Cats are curious creatures, and a slight sound will make them interested.

 Don’t be surprised if your cat stands there, surprised at what you’re doing.

-All-in-all, cats are curious, and this is one of their instincts that helps them to survive.
+All-in-all, cats are curious, which is one of their instincts that helps them survive.

-Therefore, if they hear any strange voice, they will investigate right away and know if they are safe.
+Therefore, if they hear any strange voice, they will investigate immediately and know if they are safe.

-Don’t be surprised if they jump on your lap and start cuddling.
-But if the cat is frightened, it may rip your face as a way of stopping you from making a funny sound.
+But if the cat is frightened, it may rip your face to stop you from making a funny sound.

 The Sound Is Annoying

-Cats have a very sensitive hearing sense.
+Cats have a very acute hearing sense.
 Their hearing ability is four times that of humans.
 As a result, a slight sound will get their attention.

-Some may be irritated and want you to stop, while others may be wondering what’s happening.
+You may irritate some cats and want you to stop, while others may wonder what’s happening.

-If you whistle and your cat meows in your face, this should be an indication that she is irritated and wants you to stop.
+If you whistle and your cat meows in your face, this should indicate that she is irritated and wants you to stop.

-Several sturdy shows that long-term exposure of 85 dB and short-term exposure of 120 dB can lead to hearing loss in cats.
+Several sturdy shows that long-term exposure to 85 dB and short-term exposure to 120 dB can lead to hearing loss in cats.

 So, if you’re whistling loudly or at a high-pitched sound and your cat is seated next to you, you may be hurting its ears slowly.

-The cat may also come to you if you sound like a rodent or something to be hunted.
-Before cats were domesticated, they were hunters.
+Your cat runs to you if you sound like a rodent or something to be hunted.

 Cats have outstanding hearing skills, and high-pitched sounds usually remind them of their prey, such as rodents, birds, snakes, lizards, and large insects.

-So, when you whistle, you arouse its hunting instincts, and it becomes active in its environment as it believes there is prey.
+So, when you whistle, you arouse its hunting instincts, and it becomes active in its environment believing there is prey.

 Is Whistling To Cats Good Or Bad?

-But if you whistle and produce a high-pitched sound, this may be confusing to your feline friend.
+But if you whistle and produce a high-pitched sound, this may confuse your feline friend.